manoje8/chat-app-backend/README.md

 - `typing`: Emits the typing event to the message receiver.
 - `stopTyping`: Emits the stop typing event to the receiver.
 - `disconnect`: Removes the user from the online users list.
+- `messageSent`: Handle message sent by sender
+- `messageSeen`: Listen for message seen/read by recipient
+- `messageStatusUpdate`: Update the message status to "delivered" if the receiver is online

 ### Installation and Setup